 Manufacturer: Metalarte, Paseo de la Ribera 115, Canovelles, Barcelona, Spain.

-Other versions: Made in several colours and also with a lampshade above the bulb.
+Other versions: The Metalarte Bulb pendant lamp exists in several colours and was also made with a lampshade above the bulb.
 The Metalarte logo is pressed in the brass.

 It is always said that this bulb pendant lamp from Metalarte is from the 1970s, but that is what everybody also says about the Ingo Maurer lamp (below).
 It is more likely from the 1980s, given the similar yellow color.